 Urinary incontinence is the medical term used to describe not being able to control the flow of urine from your body.
-Urinary incontinence is not a disease or a normal consequence of aging but a symptom with many possible causes.
+Male incontinence is not a disease or a normal consequence of aging but a symptom with many possible causes.
 Most cases of urinary incontinence can be cured or improved.
 Recent reports have shown that as many as 9-13% of American men suffer from urinary incontinence.
 At our office in Mountain View Male Incontinence Treatment can effectively address urinary incontinence.

 The Root of the Problem

 Male continence is maintained by two sphincters: internal and external.
 The internal sphincter is part of the bladder neck and is under involuntary or reflex control by the brain.
 The external sphincter, which is part of the pelvic floor muscles, is a voluntary sphincter and is actively relaxed at the time of urination.
-Male urinary incontinence can be classified into four different categories:
+Male Incontinence Treatment can address the following categories of this symptom: